-- 2. Screens shall be not smaller than 1/4 inch. - 3.
+- The free area of a combustion air supply opening is calculated by deducting the blockage area of any fixed louvers, grilles or screens from the total area of the opening.
+NOTES: 2.
+Screens shall be not smaller than 1/4 inch. - 3.
 Motorized louvers shall be interlocked with the appliance so that they are proven open prior to main burner ignition and operation. - A. Ventilation of the space occupied by fuel burning appliance(s) or equipment shall be supplied by a ventilation opening at the highest practicable point communicating with the outdoors.
 The total cross sectional area of the ventilation opening must be either 10% of the net free area required for combustion air or 10 sq. in.
-(6,500 mm2), whichever is greater. - B. Use the following opening calculation for MFD and VELOX boilers and water heaters: - When combustion air is supplied for a forced draft burner by natural airflow from the outdoors and there is no draft regulator or draft hood in the same space, there shall be a permanent opening with a cross sectional area not less than 1 sq. in/30,000 Btu/Hr (70 mm2/kW) of the total rated input to the burner(s).
-This opening must not interfere with the ventilation air opening defined in Paragraph A. - C. Use the following opening calculation for MFD and VELOX boilers and water heaters or other natural draft or fan-assist appliances:
+(6,500 mm), whichever is greater. - B. Use the following opening calculation for MFD and VELOX boilers and water heaters:

+When combustion air is supplied for a forced draft burner by natural airflow from the outdoors and there is no draft regulator or draft hood in the same space, there shall be a permanent opening with a cross sectional area not less than 1 sq. in/30,000 Btu/Hr (70 mm/kW) of the total rated input to the burner(s).
+This opening must not interfere with the ventilation air opening defined in Paragraph A.

+C. Use the following opening calculation for MFD and VELOX boilers and water heaters or other natural draft or fan-assist appliances:

-When combustion air is supplied for natural or fan-assisted burners by natural airflow from the outdoors, there shall be a permanent opening with a cross sectional area not less than 1 sq. in/7,000 Btu/Hr (321 mm2/kW) up to and including 1,000,000 Btu/Hr plus 1 sq. in./14,000 Btu/Hr (155 mm2/kW) in excess of 1,000,000 Btu/Hr.
+When combustion air is supplied for natural or fan-assisted burners by natural airflow from the outdoors, there shall be a permanent opening with a cross sectional area not less than 1 sq. in/7,000 Btu/Hr ( $321 \text{ mm}^2/\text{kW}$ ) up to and including 1,000,000 Btu/Hr plus 1 sq. in./14,000 Btu/Hr ( $155 \text{ mm}^2/\text{kW}$ ) in excess of 1,000,000 Btu/Hr.
 This opening must be either located at or ducted to a point not more than 18 in.
 (450 mm) or less than 6 inches (150 mm) above floor level.
 This opening is in addition to the ventilation air opening defined in Paragraph A.